 Lean Forward is stacked with a sharp lyricism and gritty fatalism that looks off the front porch for inspiration, and has the locked down groove of a band on top of its game.
 “The Long Way” looks on the bright side of the path not intentionally taken and works into a joyous song-ending jam.
 Songs like “Done It All Before” and “Get on the Bus” shine with an irresistible buoyancy, as does “Shame on Me” which gets to the meat of the relationship matter that, despite our best intentions, we’re all gonna screw up.
 “Hard Times” whips up a ZZ Top-inflected boogie with effortless mastery and a dual guitar attack that’ll put some much-needed flare back in your jeans.

-With their 15th anniversary now in the rear view mirror, the Bottle Rockets show no signs of letting up.
 Lean Forward is an album that celebrates the forces of erosion not earthquakes, of the marathon not the sprint.
 Honed in their towns and on their back roads, it is distinctly the Bottle Rockets.
 Rather than be confining, this identity broadens the appeal and strength of their music far from their backyards into our own.
 Their specificity speaks universally and the message is a simple one: Lean forward, man, because it beats falling back.